 - TMJ disorders

 While it is possible to experience tinnitus without any form of hearing loss or vice versa, the majority of those who suffer from chronic tinnitus also have some degree of hearing loss.
-In fact, a study in France determined that there was a correlation between the types of hearing loss and the types of tinnitus that patients experience.
+In fact, a study in France determined that there was a correlation between tinnitus, hearing loss experiences.
 For example, age- or noise-related hearing loss was typically accompanied by “a constant, high-pitched sound” while Ménière’s-disease-related hearing loss typically coincided with tinnitus that produced a fluctuating, low humming sound.
 Researchers also found that the perceived loudness of the sound produced by tinnitus has a strong association with the degree of hearing loss.

 How do hearing aids help manage tinnitus?

-Because hearing loss and tinnitus are closely linked, many people can manage both with hearing aids.
-This is partially due to the fact that, with hearing aids, you tend to be able to hear better, so the stress associated with straining to hear is reduced.
-As a result, you can more easily adapt to the tinnitus so it becomes less noticeable.
-The hearing aids also amplify background noise, to a degree (though good hearing aids prioritize frequencies used in conversation), which helps mask sounds produced by tinnitus.
-The auditory system is once more being adequately stimulated and the brain no longer needs to compensate for absent noise.
-As a result, hearing aids can help with both hearing loss and tinnitus.
+Because tinnitus and hearing loss are closely linked, many people can manage both with hearing aids.
+When you use hearing aids and can hear better, the stress associated with straining to hear is reduced.
+As a result, you can more easily adapt to the tinnitus, and it becomes less noticeable.
+The hearing aids can also amplify background noise to your comfort level, which helps mask sounds produced by tinnitus.
+With hearing aids, your auditory system is adequately stimulated and the brain no longer needs to compensate for absent noise.

 You don’t need to break the bank to help ease your tinnitus, hearing loss, and other auditory problems.